 Chinese dreger

 This plant is also known as Dreger Sinensis ‘Variegata’.
 It tends to grow in well-drained soil.
-It requires being in partial sun shade for growing.
+It requires being in a partial sunshade for growing.

 Smoke tree

-The name of the smoke tree is Cotinus coggygria ‘Golden Spirit’, it has a form of golden leaves, smoke bush, or tree that changes the colour of fireworks in the autumn season.
+The name of the smoke tree is Cotinus coggygria ‘Golden Spirit’, it has a form of golden leaves, a smoke bush, or a tree that changes the color of fireworks in the autumn season.

 Wrapping up the context